mokyen/okyensourcesoftware/dmi.md

 }
 ```

 The `switch` from before has moved to a pure free function.
-It has no external dependencie and is easy to read.
+It has no external dependencies and is easy to read.
 The function has a single responsibility, so it is easy to maintain and extend.
 As a pure function, it is simple to test.
 That's our big four!

 The `m_outputter` dependency is only used in the wiring code.
-It would be simple to code review the wiring and feel comfortable it's doing what you expect.
+It would be simple to code review the wiring and feel comfortable that it's doing what you expect.

 ## Unit Testing in DMI

 As previously mentioned, the original goal was to determine how to get more value from unit tests.
-The 'value' of testing is determined by the ratio of benfit versus cost:
+The 'value' of testing is determined by the ratio of benefit versus cost:

 > | Benefit | Cost |
 > | ----------- | ----------- |